vfilimonov/co2meter/README.md

 Please note, that there could be a potential name conflict with the library `hid`.
 In this case the import of the module in python will fail with the error `AttributeError: 'module' object has no attribute 'windll'` (see [here](https://github.com/vfilimonov/co2meter/issues/1)).
 If this happens, please try uninstalling `hid` module (executing `pip uninstall hid` in the console).

-### Optional: flask/dash web-server
+### Optional: flask web-server

 In order to be able to start monitoring web-server a few extra packages are needed.
-Basic web-server requires only Flask, it will allow reading the current value in browser and downloading data in CSV/JSON.
-Flask could be installed via pip:
+Basic web-server will allow reading the current value in browser, downloading data in CSV/JSON and monitoring the status with a simple dashboard.
+Dependencies could be installed via pip:

-	pip install flask

-For a "dashboard" with a chart of historical CO2 concentration and temperature a few more packages are required:

-	pip install -U dash dash-renderer dash-html-components dash-core-components plotly pandas
+	pip install -U flask plotly pandas

 ### Optional: Apple HomeKit compatibility